scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 }
 ```

 This setup indexes all the files in the specified folders and provides context to agents helping them to understand dependencies and make required changes across repos.
-So noext time you assign task to agent, it can plan and make required changes in multiple repos.
+So next time you assign task to agent, it can plan and make required changes in multiple repos by performing semantic search instead of just grepping through files.

 #### Internal processes & platform knowledge:
 Each platform has its own set of processes, tools and workflows.
 The technical know-how about how to troubleshoot, test and deploy is not provided to agents.